-Prerequisite: Approval by senior academic administrator for the academic unit Schedule: 1-6 hours weekly [Lecture (1-6)]
+Prerequisite: Approval by senior academic administrator for the academic unit

-This course focuses on a special study topic on a subject of interest to the student and of importance to the understanding of contemporary architecture in the fields of history and theory, tectonics, urban studies, and/or professional practice.
+This course focuses on a special study topic on a subject of interest to the student and of importance to the understanding of contemporary architecture in the fields of history and theory, tectonics, urban studies, and/ or professional practice.
 Special Topics courses offer enrichment in current curricular areas or new knowledge areas not covered elsewhere.